 A fusion of Tudor-inspired design mixed with other flavors create a home that's completely custom.

 Smart comes in many shapes and forms, from high-tech features to creative use of space.
 Discover six design features that make...

-Follow the construction process of HGTV Smart Home 2014, an English country-style, high-tech home being built in the Nashville,...
+The construction process continues in Nashville, TN, as HGTV Smart Home 2014, an English country-style, high-tech home, comes...